frequency-chain/docs/pages/Basics/Overview.md

-# Basics

-## Core Principles
+# Core Principles of Frequency

 Frequency aims to return agency to the user amongst an ecosystem of rampant misinformation, censorship from state and corporate actors, and near monopolies from select players with absolute power over social engagements.
 Frequency, as an implementation of DSNP, strives to solve these challenges by reshaping online social interactions.

 ### Different Classes of Transactions
-**Data Focused Transactions**
+**Data-Focused Transactions**

 Blockchain transactions have primarily been financial in nature, even when they didn’t need to be.
-Frequency distinguishes between financial transactions and data focused transactions.
+Frequency distinguishes between financial transactions and data-focused transactions.
-Financial transactions require extra rigor and additional steps (such as defending against the double-spend attack) that are not necessary in data focused transactions.
+Financial transactions require extra rigor and additional steps (such as defending against the double-spend attack) that are not necessary in data-focused transactions.
 However, Frequency [Messages](./Messages.md) retain other blockchain guarantees such as authenticity and data validation.